emir4169/hueprism/README.md

 10: Outputs (Input 1) as a ASCII character.

-176: Outputs "HOW DARE YOU CALL THIS VERY SPECIFIC FUNCTION IN YOUR CODE" 10 times.

 250: Skip next instruction if Input 1 is zero.

 251: changes pointer move direction to be to the down